 What is a Duplex?

 A duplex is a single property divided into two separate units, often sharing a wall.
+This housing type offers unique opportunities for both homeowners and investors seeking to maximize their real estate investment.

 Types of Duplexes